Table of Contents

 California Car Insurance Company Responsibilities

-That doesn’t necessarily mean they are dishonest.
-They may just be acting in their interests, and it is in the insurance companies’ interest to pay out as little as possible.
-There are some essential responsibilities your California car insurance company must comply with that you may not already know.
+Still, keep in mind that there are some essential responsibilities your California car insurance company must comply with that you may not already know.

-After You File a Car Accident Insurance Claim
+What Happens After You File A Car Accident Insurance Claim

 After you file a car accident claim, your insurance company will attempt to obtain all of the information needed.
 They may ask for an examination under oath, also known as a deposition.
 Depositions are not uncommon in the accident claim process.
 The other driver may experience the same thing, so know that it’s not just you.

 A California car insurance company has no more than 15 days to contact you after an accident.
-If you don’t hear from them, this is an excellent time to get a lawyer if you have not already done so.
-You should also contact the California Department of Insurance at 1-800-927-4357 [HELP] to file a complaint.
+If you don’t hear from them, this might be an excellent time to consult with car accident lawyers if you have not already done so.
+Also, you can contact the California Department of Insurance (CDI) at 1-800-927-4357 [HELP] to file a complaint.
 This organization is the state agency that regulates the insurance industry.
-They fight for the consumer every day.

 If you aren’t sure, see if your problem fits this checklist: